sammba-mri/sammba-mri/sammba/segmentation/interfaces/generated/sammba.segmentation.interfaces.rst

         out_file: (a file name)
                 Output Image
                 flag: %s, position: 1
+        terminal_output: (u'stream' or u'allatonce' or u'file' or u'none') Control terminal output: `stream` - displays to terminal immediately (default), `allatonce` - waits till command is finished to display output, `file` - writes output to file, `none` - output is ignored
         volume_threshold: (an integer (int or long))
                 Volume threshold (the parameter V in the paper). [default: 1650]
                 flag: -v %s